Task-agnostic Lifelong Robot Learning with Retrieval-based Weighted Local Adaptation: Experiments

 \subsubsection{Metrics}

-Our primary focus is on the success rate of task execution, as it is a crucial metric for manipulation tasks in interactive robotics.
-Consequently, we adopt the \textbf{Average Success Rate (ASR)} as our primary evaluation metric to address the challenge of catastrophic forgetting within the lifelong learning framework, evaluating success rates on three random seeds across all diverse tasks within the same benchmark.
+We focus on the success rate of task execution, as it is a crucial metric for manipulation tasks in interactive robotics.
+Consequently, we adopt the \textbf{Average Success Rate (ASR)} as our primary evaluation metric to address the challenge of catastrophic forgetting within the lifelong learning framework, evaluating success rates on three random seeds across all diverse tasks within each benchmark.